mikenguyen13/mlpy/_build/html/_sources/intro.md

-ghp-import pushes collections of HTMLL files onto the "gh-pages" braanch of a GitHub repo
+ghp-import pushes collections of HTMLL files onto the "gh-pages" branch of a GitHub repo

 push only the ghp page to GitHub